MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/protocols/Protocol_SIPT_weight_calibration.md

 **Objective.** Test the calibrated model out-of-sample.

 * Before a new frontier model is released, preregister predicted behavioral scores based solely on its S, I, A, N specs.
-* On release, run the behavioural suite and compare observed vs. predicted outcomes.
+* On release, run the behavioral suite and compare observed vs. predicted outcomes.
 * Update the Bayesian weight posteriors accordingly.

 ---